darlean-io/darlean.ts/core/README.md

 ## Access to actors

-A client can get access to actors (and invoke action methods on them) by means of an [IPortal](https://docs.darlean.io/latest/IPortal.html#) that can be obtained via [ActorRunner.getPortal()](https://docs.darlean.io/latest/ActorRunner.html#getPortal):
+A client application can get access to remote actors (and invoke action methods on them) by means of an [IPortal](https://docs.darlean.io/latest/IPortal.html#) that can be obtained via [ActorRunner.getPortal()](https://docs.darlean.io/latest/ActorRunner.html#getPortal):

 ```ts
 const actor = runner.getPortal().retrieve<IActorType>('ActorType', ['the', 'id', 'of', 'the', 'actor']);